 Benefits: IDEs are Friendly

 Benefits: Servers -- NO

-The performance is very important when you grow and have to handle hounderents tests.
-The main point for the performance is that how much time your tests require for running them locally and in a cloud services
+Performance is very important when you grow and have to handle hounderents tests.
+The main point for the performance is how much time your tests require for running them locally and in cloud services

 Simple UI frameworks interact with the objects so no need to translate with servers